March 30, 2026

 What are ticks?

 Ticks are members of the spider family and are strong biters.
 They are attracted to three things: body motion, body heat, and carbon dioxide.
-Ticks are ground-dwellers that are found on low shrubbery and grass and latch onto your furry friend.
+Ticks are ground dwellers that are found on low shrubbery and grass and latch onto your furry friend.
 They are usually found on the body parts of your animal that sit closest to the ground: neck, head, around the ears, the front part of the chest, and the underside of the chest.

 Ticks can transmit several diseases including Lyme disease, a serious illness which can be spread by the bite of infected blacklegged ticks.
 When a tick bites, disease transmission can start to happen within 24-48 hours.
-The longer the tick remains on the animal, the higher the risk of Lyme disease is.
+The longer the tick remains on the animal, the higher the risk of Lyme disease.

-How to prevent
+How to prevent ticks

 There are ways to protect your animal from ticks.
 Speak with your veterinarian to learn about what products are best for your furry friends.